 Lacing Letters

-Okay, I said the toy above was my favorite, but this is a close favorite.
+Okay, I said the toy above was my favorite, but this is a close second.
 Add these to ice or make CVC words with your kindergartener.
+Learning Resources knows where it’s at when it comes to educational toys for kids.
+(Excellent practice for hand-eye coordination.)

 Silicone Alphabet & Number Trays